 - Bug Out Bag

-It’s that time of year when the sock next to the chimney is stuffed with everything from multitools to survival water filters and small fishing kits and for everyone else, they’re all getting ferrocerium rods (fire starters).
-But what do preppers and survivalist actually want this Chrimstas?
+Do you know a survivalist or prepper you want to buy a gift for but are confused choosing between everything from multitools to survival water filters and small fishing kits and, of course, ferrocerium rods (fire starters)?
+So what do preppers and survivalist actually want you to buy them?
 We take a look at the 30 hottest prepper gifts that are flying off the shelves into the hands of survivalists and preppers around the world.

 Water filters are one of the highest recommended items in the survival industry.
 For most of them, unless you’re going for a mass family tabletop water filter, they are personal devices you can carry in the survival kit or bug out bag and take up very little space.